-Table 5 lists the federally-listed threatened and endangered species under the purview of NMFS as having the potential to occur in the proposed action area.
-No listed species critical habitat is located within the proposed action area.
+Table 4 lists the federally-listed threatened and endangered species under the purview of NMFS as having the potential to occur in the proposed expansion site.
+No listed species critical habitat is located within the proposed expansion site.
 This species list was verified by NMFS Protected Resource Division Staff (B. Hopper, pers. comm.
 April 4, 2019).
 More details on the species listed in the table below can be found in Appendix B: Endangered Species Act Coordination.